 Employment Discrimination and Harassment

-Despite the protection of federal and state laws, discrimination and sexual harassment continue to happen in the work place.
+Despite the protection provided by federal and state laws, discrimination and sexual harassment continue to happen in the work place.
 Since 1947, Galfand Berger and its Employment Law attorneys have fought for clients to correct workplace wrongs and make significant recoveries for clients who have been discriminated against and/or harassed in the workplace.

 - Sex or Gender discrimination